attack-monkey/flat-code-guide/Control-Flow.md

 # Control Flow

 JS / TS have many ways to control the flow of a program.
-In readme.md we explained why `if`, `switch`, and imperative loops like `for` are poor ways to control flow and in flat have been designated as Unsafe keywords.
+In readme.md we explained why `if` and `switch` are less pure ways to control flow and in flat have been designated as Unsafe keywords.

 In place of imperative Control Flow, are the following declarative alternatives:

 - [Ternaries](https://github.com/attack-monkey/flat-code-guide/blob/master/Ternaries.md)
 - [Short Circuits](https://github.com/attack-monkey/flat-code-guide/blob/master/Short%20Circuits.md)
 - 🌶️  &nbsp; 🧩 &nbsp; [Conditionals](https://github.com/attack-monkey/flat-code-guide/blob/master/Conditionals.md) ( Utilising **The Prelude** + **Maybe Library** )
-- For loops, use recursion.

 So what's the difference between them and which should you use?